 Twelve participants were recruited as part of this study, representing a diverse array of professionals within Greater Melbourne's built-environment professional networks.
-Practitioners were selected with exposure to proprietary and FLOSS to illuminate potential network dynamics in line with recruitment methods by Creswell (2017).
+Practitioners were selected based on having exposure to proprietary and FLOSS to illuminate potential network dynamics in line with recruitment methods by Creswell (2017).
 The sample included public sector planners from local and state government agencies, private sector consultants and master's-level planning and design students from Melbourne and RMIT Universities.
 This diversity of participants enabled institutional examination of how context shapes network components differently.

 Recruitment occurred through professional networks, email invitations, and LinkedIn messaging (Appendix A).
 This process considered practitioners of diverse experience within professional networks: students entering their disciplines, mid-career professionals navigating constraints of organisations, senior practitioners with decision-making authority.
 This variety responds to ANT's principle that networks comprise actors with varying capacities to enrol others and stabilise assemblages (Latour, 1990).